opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 ### Understanding push-based and pull-based sources

-Data Prepper source plugins fall into two categories: push-based and pull-based.
+Data Prepper source plugins fall into two categories: push based and pull based.

 _Pull-based sources_, such as HTTP and OpenTelemetry (OTel), scale easily across Data Prepper containers. _Push-based sources_ rely on load balancing solutions, such as Kubernetes, NGINX, or Docker Swarm, to distribute a workload across Data Prepper containers.